ealush/butter-toast/README.md

 ## Underwater
 Butter-toast underwater logic specifications that user should know:

+* **onMouseEnter**:
-* **onMouseEnter**: When hovering mouse above toast the timeout timer is stopped.
+Defaulf behaviour: When hovering mouse above toast the timeout timer is not stopped, though toast will not be dismissed as long as mouse hovers the toast.
+If pauseOnHover value set to true, toast timeout is paused.
+* **onMouseLeave**:
+Default behaviour: After mouse leaves toast area the toast respect the timer and is dismissed after it timeouts.
+If the timeout was reached before mouse left toast area the toast is dismissed instantly.
-* **onMouseLeave**: After mouse leaves toast area the timer continues where it left and timeouts normally.
+If pauseOnHover value set to true, toast timeout timer continues where it left and timeouts normally.